duality-solutions/pShare/README.md

 #### Linux *.deb*-based installation from `bash`

-In the terminal, it is possible to make an alias `dyncli` to point to thr running dynamicd:
+In the terminal, it is possible to make an alias `dyncli` to point to the running dynamicd:

 ```shell
 $ alias dyncli='/opt/pShare/resources/static/dynamicd/linux/dynamic-cli "-conf=$HOME/.pshare/.dynamic/dynamic.conf" "-datadir=$HOME/.pshare/.dynamic"'